ddluc/piste-ui/README.md

 * Don't export components in the `bin/` directory.
 If they are needed elsewhere, abstract them into a new component
 * Don't group components by functionality.
 All components live in `src/lib/components`.
 * Add a `types.ts` file if a component introduces a new type associated with the component implementation
-* Add a `utils.ts` file if the compnent executes additional business for improved testability.
+* Add a `utils.ts` file if the compnent executes additional logic for improved testability.